rachaelfinch/rachaelfinch.GitHub.io/SQL_Bank_Project.md

     The only loan Ukraine has is for the PEACE project.

-4. Sort the number of projects for each country in ascending order.
+4. Sort the number of projects for each country in alphabetical order.
     ```sql
     SELECT "Country", COUNT(*) FROM "Banking_Data_Feb15"
     GROUP BY "Country"